+6.4.1 General

-The user's profile in the UDM contains the subscription information to give the user permission to use multicast services.
+The UDM stores the subscription information to give the user permission to use multicast services, which include the MBS subscription data for a UE in UE subscription.

-At any time, the operator may change the subscription for multicast services in user's profile in the UDM.
+At any time, the operator may change the subscription for multicast services in the UDM.

-The user may have following subscription for multicast services:
+The MBS subscription data in UE subscription data contains the following information: